faltiska/Matcha-TTS-24k/documentation/PROBLEMS.md

 I think this fixed the problem.

 5. Prior loss, though very large in value, was progressing so little (delta 0.0001), and the encoder model was not learning.
-I have modified the loss formula so it does not calculate the square of the differences and does not reduce by half.
+I have modified the loss formula from MSE to smooth_l1, which penalizes big errors more.
 This made training *much more stable* in early stages.
-Unexpectedly, it also made the *duration loss* learn *much faster*.
+It also made the *duration loss* learn *much faster*.
-By itself, this change is probably good.

 6. The Diffusion Loss gradients were flowing back to the encoder.
 The Decoder was able to influence the encoder this way, pushing it in a direction that makes the diffusion job easier.
 But the encoder is supposed to generate a mel that looks as close to the original as possible.
 I have detached the encoder output before feeding it into the decoder loss formula.
 The Duration Loss gradients were already detached.